wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 ## Use the Performance Analyzer

-You can use the Choreo Performance Analyzer on the web editor in low-code mode.
+You can use the Choreo Performance Analyzer on the Web Editor in low-code mode.

 ### Analyze the performance-critical path in real-time